Who We Are

-The Trust was founded by the generosity and vision of an English visitor to the Wilderness Camp in 1998.
-Sally Plummer was visiting Hippo Pools Wilderness Camp with her husband, Richard Lowe, and was introduced to one of the local schools.
-This was the start of a longstanding relationship between Sally and the local community.
+Hippo Pools Trust was founded on the generosity and vision of an English visitor to the Hippo Pools Wilderness Camp in 1998.
+Sally Plummer came to visit Hippo Pools with her husband, Richard Lowe, and was introduced to one of the local schools.
+This was the start of a longstanding relationship between Sally and the local community, and, as the Hippo Pools Trust, we continue to promote our motto, “People and Wildlife Together.”

 For donations via post, please address them to: